 OFSTED Report 2012

-Fine Arts College was founded in 1978 as an independent sixth form college specialising in the study of Arts and Humanities.
-Today the College offers a wide choice of subjects at GCSE and A level as well as a one-year portfolio course for students preparing for art school entry.
+Fine Arts College is an independent sixth form A level college specialising in the study of Arts, Humanities. and Social Sciences.
+The College offers a wide choice of subjects at GCSE and A level as well as a one-year portfolio course for students preparing for art school entry.

-The College is located in a characterful part of Belsize Park with the main site situated in a secluded courtyard away from the bustle of the street.
+The College is located in Belsize Park, north London, with the main site situated in a secluded courtyard away from the bustle of the street.
 The courtyard buildings, originally a Victorian dairy, are modern and light-filled and comprise a series of lecture and tutorial rooms alongside art, drama and music studios.
-The College also houses specialist studios for photography and media studies nearby.
-Each of the tutorial rooms has its own extensive subject library including books, slides and DVDs.
+The College also houses specialist studios for photography, media studies and textiles nearby.
+A wide range of academic A level subjects is offered and each subject room has its own extensive library including books, slides and DVDs.

 Fine Arts College provides an opportunity for young people to study in a mature, open and stimulating atmosphere; a unique bridge between school and university.